 - If the cursor is just inside the open paren for

 - Say the cursor is on the word “format”.
 I would do “ci(”.
-Vim will search backward to find the first open paren, then search forward to find its match, and correct the text between (but not including) those characters.
+Vim will search backward to find the first open paren, then search forward to find its match, and change the text between (but not including) those characters.

 - Maybe my cursor was already closest to the word “cookies.”
 To break out of the inner parentheses, I would need to add a count and do “2ci(”.
 This is almost identical to the last example, except that the 2 is needed due to the nested parentheses.